How to Create a UX Research Plan in 6 Steps (with Example)

 A well-crafted research plan is essential for conducting effective research.

-Here are some benefits of having a well-crafted UX research plan:
+Key benefits of developing a UX research plan

 Drafting a plan helps clarify the research problem: